InnuendoPi/MQTTDevice4/docs/index.md

 ![Oled](img/oled.jpg)

 The display can be configured via the WebIf.
 When the display is activated, PINS D1 (SDL) and D2 (SDA) are occupied.
-Sensors, actuators and induction with their current values ​​are shown on the display.
+Sensors, actors and induction with their current values ​​are shown on the display.

 "Sen: 0 | Act: 1 | Ind: 0" means